 Regular & Winter Trout and Kokanee Salmon

-In addition to a valid license, a Habitat Management & Access Validation (purchased separately) is required.
-This validation is not required for anglers 17 years or younger and residents who are 70 years or older or 100%-disabled veterans.
-Second Rod Validations are also available free-of-charge to residents 70 years and older.
+In addition to a valid license, a Habitat Management & Access Validation is required.
+This validation is not required for anglers 17 years or younger and residents 70 years or older or 100%-disabled veteran cardholders.
+Second Rod Validations are not required for residents 70 years and older, and 100%-disabled veteran cardholders.
 For BLM or U.S. Forest Service lands a Habitat Stamp is required.

 Goldfish as bait are not permitted at any time in any waters of New Mexico.